harsh-dhandha/SummerInternship2024_22IT026/README.md

 - Deployed a Personal page.html on Apache (Task 8):
 With Apache running, I deployed a simple HTML page (page.html).
 This involved placing the HTML file in Apache’s root directory and configuring the server to serve this page.
 Deploying the HTML page allowed me to create a personal webpage accessible over the internet via the EC2 instance's public IP address.

+### Day 3: Developing the Portfolio Website
+⟢ Creating the Portfolio Structure:
+- I started by setting up the basic structure of my portfolio using HTML, CSS, and JavaScript.
+This included defining the HTML elements for each section of the portfolio such as Home, About, Projects, and Contact.
+- Implemented a responsive design using CSS to ensure the website looks great on both mobile and desktop devices.
+The design was developed with a Mobile First methodology, optimizing for smaller screens before scaling up to larger ones.

+⟢ Adding Animations and Smooth Scrolling:
+- Integrated animations that trigger on scrolling to add a dynamic and engaging feel to the website.
+These animations make the content appear smoothly as the user scrolls through each section.
+- Implemented smooth scrolling to enhance the user experience, allowing seamless navigation between sections when clicking on navigation links.

+### Day 4: Enhancing the Portfolio with Themes and Contact Functionality
+⟢ Dark & Light Theme:
+- Added functionality to toggle between dark and light themes, giving users the option to switch based on their preference.
+This involved creating two sets of CSS variables and JavaScript to handle the theme switching.

+⟢ Contact Section and Email Sending:
+- Developed the Contact section with a form that allows users to send emails directly from the website.
+Implemented email sending functionality using a JavaScript library such as EmailJS, which connects the form inputs to an email service.
+- Ensured that the contact form is fully functional and user-friendly, with input validation and feedback messages to inform users of successful or failed submissions.

+### Day 5: Configuration and Final Touchup
+⟢ Configuring Security Group for Apache (Task 9):
+- Set up the Security Group for the EC2 instance to allow HTTP traffic on port 80.
+This involved adding an inbound rule to ensure the Apache server is accessible from the internet.
+⟢ Verifying the Configuration (Task 10):
+ -Tested the setup by accessing the personal webpage hosted on the EC2 instance.
+Using the instance's public IP address, I confirmed that the Apache server was correctly serving the webpage, validating the successful configuration.

+-Finalized Project:
+Access the personal portfolio webpage [here](http://13.211.222.144/page.html)

+## Additional Resources:
+We were provided with a repository containing basic documentation of AWS services, which can be a valuable resource for anyone learning about AWS: [AWS Services Cheatsheet](https://github.com/hamidgholami/accp-cheatsheet).